Sharma, Mr Sanjay

 His teaching interests include both undergraduate and postgraduate lectures, and he has set up the new cadaveric dissection masterclass courses at the University of Southampton's School of Medicine for GDPs and surgical trainees.
 He has over 50 peer reviewed publications, has supervised BMedSci, master's and PhD students and is actively involved in major stem cell tissue engineering programmes at the University of Southampton.

-You can contact Mr Sharma via his secretary, Emma Britten - call 023 8120 6096 or send an email.
+You can contact Mr Sharma via his secretary, Nadine White - call 023 8120 6096 or send an email (NHS patients only).